Swam80/Accenture_Forage_Virtual_Internship/README.md

 In short, the client wanted to see **“An analysis of their content categories showing the top 5 categories with the largest popularity”.**

-## Task - 2
+## Tasks
  - Often you won’t need all these datasets to find what you’re looking for.
- - So, the first step is to use this [data model](https://github.com/Sinhaaz/Accenture-Data-Analytics-and-Visualization-Virtual-Internship/blob/main/Data%20model.pdf) to identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
+ - So, the first step is to use this [data model](https://github.com/Swam80/Accenture_Forage_Virtual_Internship/blob/main/Data%20model.pdf) to identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
  - After Analysis we got data sets needed to complete analysis:
  >- Reaction Score(score is used to quantified the popularity)
  >- Content ID